-- The Director of Occupational Safety and Health is designated to perform duties or to exercise powers assigned so as to administer this Occupational Safety and Health Program. - 1.
-The Director may designate person or persons as he deems necessary to carry out his powers, duties, and responsibilities under this program.
+- a.
+The Safety Director of Occupational Safety and Health is designated to perform duties or to exercise powers assigned so as to administer this Occupational Safety and Health Program Plan. - 1.
+The Safety Director may designate person or persons as he deems necessary to carry out his powers, duties, and responsibilities under this Program Plan. - 2.
+The Safety Director may delegate the power to make inspections, provided procedures employed are as effective as those employed by the Safety Director. - 3.
+The Safety Director shall employ measures to coordinate, to the extent possible, activities of all

-- 2. The Director may delegate the power to make inspections, provided procedures employed are as effective as those employed by the Director. - The Director shall employ measures to coordinate, to the extent possible, activities of all departments to promote efficiency and to minimize any inconveniences under this program. - 4.
-The Director may request qualified technical personnel from any department or section of government to assist him in making compliance inspections, accident investigations, or as he program. - 5.
-The Director shall prepare the report to the Commissioner of Labor and Workforce Development required by subsection (g) of Section 1 of this plan. - 6.
-The Director shall make or cause to be made periodic and follow-up inspections of all facilities and worksites where employees of this employer are employed.
+- departments to promote efficiency and to minimize any inconveniences under this Program Plan. - 4.
+The Safety Director may request qualified technical personnel from any department or section of government to assist him in making compliance inspections, accident investigations, or as he may otherwise deem necessary and appropriate in order to carry out his duties under this Program Plan. - 5.
+The Safety Director shall prepare the report to the Commissioner of Labor and Workforce Development required by subsection (g) of Section 1 of this plan. - 6.
+The Safety Director shall make or cause to be made periodic and follow-up inspections of all facilities and worksites where employees of this employer are employed.
 He shall make recommendations to correct any hazards or exposures observed.
-He shall make or cause to be made any inspections required by complaints submitted by employees or inspections requested by employees. - The Director shall assist any officials of the employer in the investigation of occupational accidents or illnesses. - The Director shall maintain or cause to be maintained records required under Section VIII of this plan. - The Director shall, in the eventuality that there is a fatality or an accident resulting in the hospitalization of three or more employees insure that the Commissioner of Labor and Workforce Development receives notification of the occurrence within eight (8) hours. - b.
-The administrative or operational head of each department, division, board, or other agency of this employer shall be responsible for the implementation of this occupational safety and health program within their respective areas. - The administrative or operational head shall follow the directions of the Director on all issues involving occupational safety and health of employees as set forth in this plan. - The administrative or operational head shall comply with all abatement orders issued in accordance with the provisions of this plan or request a review of the order with the Director within the abatement period. - The administrative or operational head should make periodic safety surveys of the establishment under his jurisdiction to become aware of hazards or standards violations that may exist and make an attempt to immediately correct such hazards or violations. - 4.
+He shall make or cause to be made any inspections required by complaints submitted by employees or inspections requested by employees. - 7.
+The Safety Director shall assist any officials of the employer in the investigation of occupational accidents or illnesses. - 8.
+The Safety Director shall maintain or cause to be maintained records required under Section VIII of this plan. - 9.
+The Safety Director shall, in the eventuality that there is a fatality, ensure that the Commissioner of Labor and Workforce Development receives notification of the occurrence within eight (8) hours.
+All work-related inpatient hospitalizations, amputations, and loss of an eye must be reported to TOSHA within 24 hours. - b.
+The administrative or operational head of each department, division, board, or other agency of this employer shall be responsible for the implementation of this Occupational Safety and Health Program Plan within their respective areas. - 1.
+The administrative or operational head shall follow the directions of the Safety Director on all issues involving occupational safety and health of employees as set forth in this plan. - 2.
+The administrative or operational head shall comply with all abatement orders issued in accordance with the provisions of this plan or request a review of the order with the Safety Director within the abatement period. - 3.
+The administrative or operational head should make periodic safety surveys of the establishment under his jurisdiction to become aware of hazards or standards violations that may exist and make an attempt to immediately correct such hazards or violations. - 4.
 The administrative or operational head shall investigate all occupational accidents, injuries, or illnesses reported to him.
-He shall report such accidents, injuries, or illnesses to the Director along with his findings and/or recommendations in accordance with APPENDIX V of this plan.
+He shall report such accidents, injuries, or illnesses to the Safety Director along with his findings and/or recommendations in accordance with APPENDIX IV of this plan.